Airworthiness-LH/LPFormer/README.md

 # LPFormer
-LPFormer：Toward faster and stronger bearing fault diagnosis under heavy noise via long-range perception framework.
+LPFormer：Toward faster and stronger bearing fault diagnosis under heavy noise with long-range perception framework.
 The code is coming.